coder/docs/setup/architecture.md

 ## Ports

-Below is a table of the ports associated with Coder resources in the Kubernetes cluster.
+Below is a table of the listening ports associated with Coder resources in the cluster.
 The environment ports are:

 - code-server: `13337`